Sol-Llerena/PLPA/coding_challenge_6/coding_challenge_6.md

 function or iteration to go trough all the data instead of copying and pasting the information.
 It also makes it easier for someone else to understand what we are doing.
-Writing functions and using iterations helps us understand what we didi as well so that we can re-run our data or use the same analysis for a different set of data.
+Writing functions and using iterations helps us understand what we did as well so that we can re-run our data or use the same analysis for a different set of data.

 1. 2 pts.
 In your own words, describe how to write a function and a for